formkiq/formkiq-client-sdk-java/docs/DocumentAttributesApi.md

 <a id="addDocumentAttributes"></a>
 # **addDocumentAttributes**
-> AddResponse addDocumentAttributes(documentId, addDocumentAttributesRequest, siteId, ws)
+> AddResponse addDocumentAttributes(documentId, addDocumentAttributesRequest, siteId)

 Add attribute to document